camobiwon/BONEWORKS-Bot/README.md

 - Create an application on Discord's developer page, and add a bot for that application
 - Add the bot to a server you own on Discord to test if it works
 - Download the project, and make sure you import all required Gradle plugins
-- Add your bot's token into a file titled "token.txt", which you then put in the root directory of the project
+- Add your bot's token into a file titled "token.txt", which you then put into src\main\resources
 - You should now be able to run the project and your bot should go online